benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 valid for all of these domains.
 Their order has no meaning - you may sort them by number of users, importance to the provider, or alphabethically.

-A `<domain purpose="mx">` specifies the domain name of the MX server of the email address, and is used config file lookup using MX server names, as specified in section MX.
-The `purpose` attribute is mainly informational and may be ignored.
+`<domain purpose="mx">` specifies the domain name of the MX server of this provider.
+It is used during the config file lookup using MX server names, as specified in section {{<<MX}}.
+If the email address that is to be configured has an MX server that is within the domain given by `<domain purpose="mx">`, then this config is applicable for that email address.
+Adding the `purpose` attribute is RECOMMENDED.

 ### displayName and displayShortName